First off, what is marketing collateral exactly?

 Many organizations use shared drives to house their collateral.
 However, storing marketing assets in multiple drives can make finding a specific piece of marketing collateral a real burden, especially when a marketer is trying to act quickly.
 If your organization has collateral in various drives, centralize all of your content into a single brand portal.
 Unlike a shared drive, a brand portal does more than just house assets – it helps users leverage assets while upholding the standards of your brand guidelines.
 The brand portal will act as a one-stop-shop for branded collateral materials, saving salespeople and marketing teams time and effort when looking for specific templates, as well as increasing accessibility.
 Additionally, make sure that the file naming structure within your brand portal remains consistent.
 This will help eliminate confusion around where specific files are located and empower teams to learn where to find updated assets themselves.

 Companies devote a lot of time and money to creating branded content, but this marketing collateral is of little use if team members are unable to find and use it to support sales and marketing efforts.
 A brand portal housing all of your assets is a great start but for the most effective approach to marketing asset organization, consider utilizing a marketing asset management (MAM) solution.
-MAM ensures that all content is centralized within a designated brand portal so that marketers don’t have to waste time searching for specific assets in various drives.
-A MAM solution also helps to enforce brand guidelines through automatic updates so you don’t have to deal with outdated images, trademarks, and logos.
+Marketing asset management ensures that all content is centralized within a designated brand portal so that marketers don’t have to waste time searching for specific assets in various drives.
+A marketing asset management solution also helps to enforce brand guidelines through automatic updates so you don’t have to deal with outdated images, trademarks, and logos.
 This provides marketers with a single source of truth and allows them to confidently launch marketing campaigns without fear of jeopardizing brand identity or consistency.
-With MAM incorporated into your brand’s marketing collateral strategy, sales and marketing teams can efficiently locate various assets and get content in front of your audience in a timely manner.
+With marketing asset management incorporated into your brand’s marketing collateral strategy, sales and marketing teams can efficiently locate various assets and get content in front of your audience in a timely manner.
 That alone could make all the difference in closing a sales deal!